Jbollenbacher/jbollenbacher.github.io/README.md

-# Profile Website for John Bollenbacher, PhD, AI Consultant and Data Scientist
+# Profile Website for John Bollenbacher, PhD
+## AI Consultant and Data Scientist

 Delivering the promise of AI and advanced analytics to improve the human condition.